$\delta n$ formalism: A new formulation for the probability density of the curvature perturbation

-Another future application of our novel $\delta n$ formalism will be to investigate the relationship between the PDF of $\mathcal{R}$ derived from the classical $\delta N$ formalism and its stochastic $\delta N$ counterpart \cite{Fujita:2013cna}.
-This question, recently studied in \cite{Ballesteros:2024pwn, Jackson:2024aoo}, can be further clarified using our approach.
-The advantage stems from the fact that, like the stochastic $\delta N$ formalism, our $\delta n$ formalism evolves perturbations counting forward in time.
-Importantly, in the limiting case of a single stochastic kick at $n=\bar{n}_0$ (where only one Fourier mode that crosses the horizon at $\bar n_0$ contributes), our method of computing the PDF of $\mathcal{R}$ is exactly equivalent to the first passage time analysis typically used in the stochastic $\delta N$ formalism \cite{Vennin:2015hra}.
-This connection supports the idea that the correlators computed by the stochastic $\delta N$ formalism are closely related with the Fourier transform of those computed by the classical $\delta N$ formalism, as recently suggested in \cite{Cruces:2024pni}.

-\textit{Acknowledgement.}--- This work is supported by the National Key Research and Development Program of China Grant No. 2021YFC2203004, and JSPS KAKENHI grant No.~24K00624.
+\textit{Acknowledgement.}---We thank Jaume Garriga for useful discussions.
+This work is supported by the National Key Research and Development Program of China Grant No. 2021YFC2203004, and JSPS KAKENHI grant No.~24K00624.
 D.C. and S.P. are also supported by the National Natural Science Foundation of China (NSFC) Grants Nos.
 12475066, 12447160 and 12447101.